Actuarial-Control-Cycle-T1-2026/sample-page/README.md

 > Creating a website using GitHub Pages is simple and a great way to present your project.

 This page is written in Markdown.
+- Click the [assignment link](https://classroom.github.com/a/FxAEmrI0) to accept your assignment.

 ---